-- If you Retire (or become a 60 Point Retiree Medical Severance Plan Participant or LTD Participant) at age 65, you must enroll in both Parts A and B of Medicare during the three month period before you reach age 65. - If you Retire (or become a 60 Point Retiree Medical Severance Plan Participant or LTD Participant) after reaching age 65, you should enroll in Medicare Part A during the three month period before you reach age 65, and in Medicare Part B during the three month period prior to your Retirement. - You may enroll in a UCC Medicare Advantage Plan.
-A prerequisite to enrolling in a UCC Medicare Advantage Plan is for you to enroll in Medicare Parts A and B.
+- If you become a Participant under the Program when you reach age 65, you must enroll in both Parts A and B of Medicare during the three month period before you reach age 65. - If you become a Participant after reaching age 65, you should enroll in Medicare Part A during the three-month period before you reach age 65, and you must enroll in Medicare Part B during the three-month period prior to your Retirement or termination of employment. - You may enroll in a Dow Medicare Advantage Plan.
+A prerequisite to enrolling in a Dow Medicare Advantage Plan is for you to enroll in Medicare Parts A and B.